 True Colors is a non-profit organization that works with other social service agencies, schools, organizations, and within communities to ensure that the needs of sexual and gender minority youth are both recognized and competently met.
-The organization trains more than 2400 people annually, organizes the largest LGBT youth conference in the country with more than 2000 attendees and manages the state’s only LGBT mentoring program.
-True Colors has been spotlighted by both national and local media for their expertise in LGBTI youth issues, including most recently CNN.
+The organization trains more than 2400 people annually, organizes the largest LGBT youth conference in the country with more than 3000 attendees and manages the state’s only LGBT mentoring program.
+True Colors has been spotlighted by both national and local media for their expertise in LGBTI youth issues.

 1994 - That first conference, held in March 1994, attracted 160 teachers, social service and mental health care providers, and 90 LGBT youth.

 1996 - The Conference was expanded to two (2) days to accommodate the more than 600 participants.

 1997 - Connecticut becomes only the 4th state in the country to protect LGBT youth from harassment.
 True Colors was awarded a grant through the Hartford Gay and Lesbian Health Collective for the creation and administration of Connecticut’s first Sexual Minority Youth and Family Services Bureau.
 For the first time in the organization’s history, we were able to fund a part-time Executive Director position and to expand our scope to include LGBT adults and families.